glup21/Parallel_WFC/readme.md

 This program generates new textures from small samples (Tiles).\
 Read https://github.com/mxgmn/WaveFunctionCollapse for more.

+# Checkerboard Parallel Wave Function Collapse

+A two-pass parallel approach to Wave Function Collapse using a checkerboard grid decomposition, implemented in C++ with OpenMP.

 ## Terminology
 Tile: image with set of rules, which define which tiles are allowed to be neighbours of this one.\
 Tileset: set of Tiles.\